 My daughter turns 2 years old in 2 months and she refuses to sleep at night.
 She has been up until 6 AM for the last week or so!
 I’m totally exhausted (with 2 other children on top of this).

 We have tried giving her a nap early in the day and then we tried skipping naps altogether, but when we still have the same results.
 When she stays up til 6 am I try to wake her up early (after about 4 hrs), but she can never make it through the day without a nap.
 She whines and cries, falls down and just becomes really irritable and upset because she’s so tired.

 Please help!
 Thank you

-Tips To Get Your Toddler To Sleep At Night
+Tips When Your Toddler Won’t Sleep at Night

 What an exhausting situation, both for you and for your daughter!

 Toddlers can have so much willpower and so little sense – of course, she doesn’t understand the connection between staying up all night and being weak ad cranky during the days.
 All she sees is all the attention she gets and that she gets to stay up longer than any other kid.
 What an adventure!

 I have a few suggestions on what to do – hopefully, some of them might help: